shijiltv/-chooseurdistro/README.md

 ##What preparation we need ?

 I don’t think we have to be much prepared on it.
-However we need to choose operating system that we would pitch in with and come up with FSMK's custom distro with necessary academic packages installed with.
+However we need to choose operating system that we would demostrate  and come up with FSMK's custom distro with necessary academic packages installed with.